IHE/ITI.Finance/input/pagecontent/volume-1.md

 A patient is diagnosed with cancer in the local hospital.
 The responsible doctor want to apply a chemotherapy to the patient and needs to know whether the costs are covered by the insurance of the patient.

 1. The patient arrives at the hospital and is diagnosed.
-1. Optionally: the doctor queries the needed procedures and medical items from a product catalog in the Hospital Information System (POS).
+1. Optionally: the doctor queries the needed procedures and medical items from a product catalog in the Hospital Information System.
 1. Optionally: the hospital information system verifies the product codifications from the FIS.
 1. The doctor selects the needed procedures and items in the POS and sends a coverage eligibility request to the FIS.
 1. In a manual or automatic process, the eligibility for the requested procedures and items is verified in the FIS.